roramirez/MMM-ImagesPhotos/README.md

 # MMM-ImagesPhotos
 This a module for the [MagicMirror](https://github.com/MichMich/MagicMirror).
 It will show photos from a directory.

-This module read the upload directory and show images from there.
+This module read the images from the *uploads* directory inside the module.
+**Directory**: *MagicMirror/modules/MMM-ImagesPhotos/uploads*

 ## Installation
-1. Clone this repository inside your MagicMirror's `modules` folder `cd ~/MagicMirror/modules`
+1. Clone this repository inside your MagicMirror's `modules` folder

+   `cd ~/MagicMirror/modules`

    `git clone https://github.com/roramirez/MMM-ImagesPhotos.git`.

 ## How show it